mparkhub/privacy-policy-extension/README.md

 ## Features
 - ✅ Automatically finds links to privacy policies on web pages
-- ✅ Detects changes to the page and scans for newly loaded privacy links
+- ✅ Dynamically handles shadow DOM and common URL structures
-- 🔜 (Planned) Scrapes privacy policy content
+- ✅ Fetches and analyzes privacy policy content **without redirecting the user**
-- 🔜 (Planned) Parses the content for concerning keywords
+- ✅ Parses the content for concerning and trustworthy keywords
-- 🔜 (Planned) Calculates and displays a privacy risk score
+- ✅ Calculates a privacy risk score from a **balanced, weighted system**
+- ✅ Avoids over-penalizing by detecting positive privacy practices

 ---

 ## How It Works

-### 1. Content Script (`content.js`)
+### 1. `content.js`
-- Searches for links that include the word "privacy."
+- Scans the current site for privacy policy links using multiple strategies:
+  - Footer, header, dynamic menus, Shadow DOM, and common paths
+- If a link is found, it **fetches** the linked page content in the background
+- Scrapes main text sections from the page (`<main>`, `<article>`, or `body`)
-- Logs the link to the console if found.
+- Sends the cleaned text to the background script for analysis
-- Observes dynamic page changes to catch privacy links that load later.

-### 2. Manifest (`manifest.json`)
+### 2. `background.js`
-- Registers the content script to run on all URLs.
+- Receives the text and applies a robust keyword matching system
+- Keywords are weighted (+ for concerning terms, − for good practices)
+- Outputs a **composite score** and classifies risk as:
+  - Low Risk
+  - Moderate Risk
+  - Elevated Risk
+  - High Risk
+  - Severe Risk

+### 3. `manifest.json`
-- Declares permissions to interact with page content and store analysis results.
+- Declares permissions for scripting, messaging, and full URL access

-### 3. Next Steps (In Development)
-- Follow the privacy policy link and scrape its content.
-- Analyze the scraped content for concerning privacy keywords.
+- Enables the extension to run content and background scripts
-- Generate a privacy score and display it to the user (via popup or injected into the page).

 ---